Skip to content

 Thread Safety Rust RwLock Thread-local context

-Structlog relies on Python's stdlib for actual file output, so its theoretical maximum is capped by stdlib throughput, minus the overhead of its JSON/Console render processors.
-LogXide bypasses this completely via Rust BufWriter.
+• Structlog relies on Python's stdlib for actual file output, so its throughput is bounded by stdlib plus its JSON/Console render processors.
+LogXide writes files through a Rust BufWriter and does background async I/O for stream/HTTP/OTLP.

 Feature Comparison Matrix